mjoppich/igem_munich_2018/docs/userguide.rst

 To support the statistical information in the table visually we also added two pie charts that correspond to the relative and absolute values in the table.
 These two plots will help you to gain information about the number of bases and reads that were found in a reference file and make a conclusion about the possibility of contamination.

 Additionally, there is a bar plot representing the distribution of the read length in the FastQ file you uploaded.
 This chart could be used for evaluation of the quality of sequencing or even be helpful by evolving theories about files with filtered reads.
-For your сonvenience **all plots are saved in the output directory.**
+For your сonvenience **all plots are saved in the output directory** specified in Step 1.

 Section 2:
 -------